MonkeyBuisness/vscode-extension-go-playground/README.md

 > **Toy** - predefined `go`-code to play with.

+> **Notebook** - consists of a sequence of cells and their outputs.
+The cells of a notebook can be either Markdown cells or code cells, and are rendered within the core of VS Code.

 ## Release Notes

 ## [0.4.0]

 - Added `Cancel running` button on StatusBar to cancel current running operation.
+- Adeed notebooks support for running go code from the `*.gobook` files.

 ## [0.3.0]